 College and debt seem to go hand and hand for the average student.
 Unless you’ve gotten a scholarship or have parents that have been saving since the day you were born, chances are you’re going to need to rely on other financial resources to obtain your degree.

-Seeing numbers like this shouldn’t scare you off from obtaining higher education, however, it should encourage you to be smart about your finances early on.
+Seeing numbers like this shouldn’t scare you off from obtaining higher education.
+However, it should encourage you to be smart about your finances early on.
 While graduating from college with no debt is highly unlikely, there are things you can do to minimize the amount of debt you’ll accrue over the years.
-Some of those ideas include:

-- Buying and Selling Textbooks Online
+- Buying and selling textbooks online

-Get a Part Time Job
+Get a Part-Time Job

 If you don’t know about getting a job with strict hours, consider starting a side hustle and boosting your income on your terms.